josepotal/todo/API.md

 Authentication to the API is performed via HTTP Basic Auth.
 The client will provide an API key as the basic auth username and will not provide a password.

 ##Errors
-Any HTTP Status of 4XX will represent an error and will be accompanied by an error object.
+Any HTTP Status in the range of 4XX will represent an error and will be accompanied by an error object.

 ```HTTP
     Status: 401 Unauthorized
 ```